Samplasion/minimal-mistakes/_posts/2018-07-09-game-translation-around-the-world-in-80-days.md

 ##### Installer
 1. Run the Around the World in 80 Days.exe installer.
-1. After finishing to install, go wher you installed the game, create a shortcut to the game.exe file and put it on the desktop.
+1. After finishing to install, go where you installed the game, create a shortcut to the game.exe file and put it on the desktop.

 #### Mac
 ##### ```.app``` Folder (for Big Fish Games)